campbellmarianna/Engineering-Careers/notes/class2.md

   - You know a lot about yourself.
   - Your employer does not.
     - Your resume
     - How you show up
     - Signal to them what your saying
-      - spoke in front of 1,300 people and was told you've prepared enough
+      - spoke in front of 1,300 people and was told you've prepared enough now just focus on getting in

 - What signals can you send?
   - Confidence - keep hands out of your pocket, posture, attentive, listen, eye contact